.entry-content .aw-definition-box .aw-term,

 These buckets of experiences, combined with the element of subjectivity, come into play when we talk about relational trauma. (the focus of my clinical body of work) Because you endure relational trauma.
 As well as have traumatic experiences from any of these other types of trauma buckets, too.
 WHICH can exacerbate the impacts of relational trauma.

-I’ll be writing more on this – the compounding of various forms of trauma – in future essays but, for now, let’s just quickly review these primary buckets.
+I’ll be writing more on this.
+The compounding of various forms of trauma.
+In future essays but, for now, let’s just quickly review these primary buckets.

 - Acute trauma: This refers to a single-incident, one-time event such as experiencing a wildfire, car crash, school shooting, terrorist event, or house fire.This is what so many people historically and stereotypically think of as “trauma.”